Alex Cheng - executive director

 Now being a part of PAALS, Inc., I’m in a position to help both types of animals alongside my great team members.

 Jill found out about PAALS, Inc. through her previous non-profit volunteering in rescue.
 She worked as the Processing Coordinator for Survivor Tails Animal Rescue, and before that, organized a number of fundraisers for school events.
 Jill’s favorite animals are dogs, and her two pals, Buddy and Hercules, are both rescues.
 Fun fact… she can arm wrestle and win, big time!

 Kayla prange-bybel - executive director

-Kayla is one of the Executive Directors of PAALS.
-Originally from Norwell, MA, she currently resides in Natick, and she has been volunteering in various ways with animal rescues for several years.
-As a result of her work in the animal rescue world, she was asked to come on board with PAALS!
-Feeling stressed and burnt out, but still wanting to help, she found that PAALS was a great fit for the time and effort she had to give to a volunteering endeavor.
+Kayla is one of the Executive Directors of PAALS, Inc. Originally from Norwell, MA, she currently resides in Natick, and she has been volunteering in various ways with animal rescues for several years.
+As a result of her work in the animal rescue world, she was asked to come on board with PAALS, Inc.!
+Feeling stressed and burnt out, but still wanting to help, she found that PAALS, Inc. was a great fit for the time and effort she had to give to a volunteering endeavor.

 Her favorite animals are dogs and horses, and while she doesn’t have horses (yet?), she has two rescue dogs.
 Sam is a 3 year old Boxer/Lab mix, and Winnie is a 6 month old Husky/Lab mix.
-She also has a pet ferret named Herbie, who is 6 years old.
 Kayla admits she doesn’t have many hidden talents (and if she does, they are doing a good job staying hidden), but she speaks two languages!